A deep surrogate approach to efficient Bayesian inversion in PDE and integral equation models: Examples

 Voltammetry is an experimental technique used in electrochemistry to infer the oxidation potential of a chemical.
+Our description of this problem is based on the construction given in \cite{voltam}.
 A standard experiment is to apply a potential to an electrode in an electrochemical cell.
-This causes electron transfer, which is measured as an electrical current.
-The current measurements can then be used to deduce information about the chemical system.
-Here we focus on the rate of reaction taking place at the electrode surface, which is dependent on the concentration of the chemical species.
-The inverse problem we will consider is to infer the formal potential $E^0$ of the chemical, which is related to the amount of energy that is required to stimulate a reaction.
-This experiment can be modelled by a PDE or an integral equation \cite{voltam}.
+This causes electron transfer which is measured as an electrical current.
+This current manifests as the rate of reaction taking place at the electrode surface, which is related to the rate of change in concentration of the chemical species.
+Using measurements of the current we can deduce information about the chemical system.
+Specifically, the inverse problem we will consider is to infer the formal potential $E^0$ of the chemical, which is related to the amount of energy that is required to stimulate a reaction.
+This experiment can be modelled by a PDE or an integral equation, and therefore it allows us to compare the new deep surrogate approach for integral equations to existing PDE-based techniques.